Helping with this project

 Remember...

 I am not doing this project for myself.
 I run this project to helping the hobby and to help collectors.
-If users derive please and information from this site, the owe a general debt not to me, but to the pioneers of the hobby.
+If users derive pleasure and information from this site, they owe a debt not to me, but to the pioneers of the hobby.
 I am merely one person standing on the shoulders of giants.
 Yes, this site gives more information about railroad certificates than any other source.
-Still, the people who are mainly responsible for continuance of this project over twenty five years are collectors and dealers who contribute time sending scans and photographs of certificates they own.
-I hope you will consider tradition,
+Still, collectors and dealers are mainly responsible for continuance of this project since 1987.
+I hope you will continue that tradition,

 The best place to start

 There are many ways you can help.
-You can start by spending a few minutes looking at Information Recorded.
+Start by spending a few minutes looking at Information Recorded.
 That page will give you a quick rundown on the types of information I seek.

 Certificates or other information I have missed

-Most collectors have one or more unlisted certificates or variations.
-Even if they don't, they certainly have unrecorded serial numbers and dates.
+Many, if not most, collectors have unlisted certificates and variations.
+ALL have unrecorded serial numbers and dates.

 Start by examining your most common certificates.
 Compare your certificates with my listings.
 You might find a feature I missed.
 I often lack images of very common certificates.
-Information amout common certificates is the least contributed category.
+Information about common certificates is the least contributed category.
+I definitely need information about serial numbers and prices paid for common certificates.

 I genuinely hope you will provide images.
-I want to record information about your certificates and the fastest and easiest way is to send iimages. no matter how common certificates may seem.
+I want to record information about your certificates and the fastest and easiest way is to send images. no matter how common certificates may seem.

 Scanned images of certificates

 Scans are the single best way to help.
-It is ironic that only a few years ago, scanners had dropped greatly in price, all the while their quality had increased.
-But that was the exact time that smartphones became common and their cameras were growing in ever-increasing quality and function.
-Nonethless, because scanners reproduce without distortion, their images are still greatly superior to any other method.
+It is ironic that only a few years ago, prices for scanners had dropped and their quality had increased.
+That was the exact time smartphones became common with cameras that grew in ever-increasing quality.
+While both methods are helpful for reporting certificates, scanners reproduce without distortion and uneven exposure.

 Small scanners work perfectly well.
 Simply scan your certificates in two or more overlapping pieces.
-Orientation does not matter, although it is better if you try to keep the tops of successive scans pointing in the same direction.
-Try to get AT LEAST 1.5 inches of overlap between scans.
-Don't try to patch images together.
+Orientation does not matter, but it is better if you try to keep the tops of successive scans pointing in the same direction.
+Try to get at least1.5 inches of overlap between scans.
+DO NOT try to patch images together.
 Simply send me the pieces.

 Here is what to do when making and sending scans of certificates: